irenealgi/readbelow/_posts/2016-04-06-the-joys-of-reading-fiction.md

 Reading non-fiction is good for improving your general vocabulary and mastering grammar, but nothing - or no one - teaches new words like Vladimir Nabokov (who, funnily enough, didn't write in his mother tongue).
 The purpose of non-fiction writing - especially in commercial non-fiction - is to clearly inform and make a point. _Clearly_.
 As simply as possible.

-Can you imagine if James Joyce had woken up one day and said, _'Hah, I'll re-write Ulyssess, but I'll make it simple this time around!'
-Some of you may think that'd be worth celebrating, and I won't contradict you because I haven't even gathered the courage to read that.
+Can you imagine if James Joyce had woken up one day and said, _'Hah, I'll re-write Ulyssess, but I'll make it simple this time around!_' Some of you may think that'd be worth celebrating, and I won't contradict you because I haven't even gathered the courage to read that.
 Yet.

 But my point is that _Ulysses_ made simple wouldn't be _Ulysses_'.
 It'd be the story of one man's day in Dublin. _Mrs Dalloway_ made simple could be told in a couple of lines: 'That day she was having a party.
 She finished prepping the party.
 She hosted a party.
 Her exboyfriend showed up at the door, and she remembered her youth.
 Eventually, people left'.
 No one wants to read that, even if takes just half a page.